logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/python.md

 Connecting to the Feature Store from any Python environment requires setting up a Feature Store API key and installing the library.
 This guide explains step by step how to connect to the Feature Store from any Python environment such as your local environment or KubeFlow.

-## Generate an API key

-For instructions on how to generate an API key follow this [user guide](../projects/api_key/create_api_key.md).
-For the Python client to work correctly make sure you add the following scopes to your API key:

-  1. featurestore
-  2. project
-  3. job
-  4. kafka

 ## Install **HSFS**

 To be able to access the Hopsworks Feature Store, the `HSFS` Python library needs to be installed in the environment from which you want to connect to the Feature Store.
 You can install the library through pip.
 We recommend using a Python environment manager such as *virtualenv* or *conda*.